mikemimik/fs-notes-app/README.md

     }
   });
 ```
 Great, we are now able to send a post request with the appropriate fields and save a user with an encrypted password in our database.

 ## Login route
 Next up, let's create a route to login our users.
 This is where we will start incorporating code that works with JWT tokens.

 This route will require an `email` and `password`.
 We will then get a user from the database with the corresponding email.
-If a user exists with that email, we will take the provided password and the password from the database and compare them!
-If they match, we will generate a JWT token and send it back to the user.
-This is the piece of data that the client will need to save in order to continue to make requests on behalf of the user.
+If a user does not exist with that email, we will send the client back an error.
+If a user doest exist with that email, we will take the provided password and the password from the database and compare them!
+If they match, we will generate a JWT token and send it back to the user in a cookie.

 Let's first create the logic that handles creating a JWT token if we successfully login the user.
 We will create a function that takes a user object, converts it to JSON, base64 encodes it and then signs it all in one small line of code.
-The 'sign' method from the 'jsonwebtoken' is very powerful.
+The `sign` method from the `jsonwebtoken` is very powerful.
 It is doing all of that for us, all we have to do is provide a regular Javascript object.
-Whatever gets provided to this 'sign' method is information that we will later be able to decode and use to understand what user is making a request.
+Whatever gets provided to this `sign` method is information that we will later be able to decode and use to understand what user is making a request.

 ```javaScript
 // tokenService.js